nhanbernie/travelmate-ai-mobile/docs/modal-system-implementation.md

 # Modal System Implementation

-This document describes the complete modal system implementation for the TravelMate AI mobile app using React Native, Expo, and modern 2025 best practices with advanced performance optimizations.
+This document describes the complete modal system implementation for the Schedoryn mobile app using React Native, Expo, and modern 2025 best practices with advanced performance optimizations.

 ## Overview